-- All emergency procurements must be approved in advance by the UALR procurement official.
+- All emergency procurement purchases must be approved in advance by the UA Little Rock procurement official.
 A department must submit a requisition along with an explanation of the emergency, and unless the emergency is critical, Procurement Services must obtain a minimum of three (3) competitive bids.
-The quotation abstract must show the names of at least three (3) firms contacted in attempting to obtain competition.
+The quotation abstract must show the names of at least three (3) firms contacted in an attempt to obtain competition.

 - Emergency procurement can become the personal responsibility of individuals making the purchases.

 Proprietary or sole source purchases.
 Sole source procurements are those which, by virtue of the performance specifications, are available from a single source.
 Brand name or design specifications are not sufficient justification for sole source.
 Such procurements may include but are not limited to the following: